HyPAIR/VVCM/README.md

 ## Usage

-Use stable forward kinematics algorithm to compute the object pose given robot formation and deformable sheet:
+Use a stable forward kinematics algorithm to compute the object pose given the robot formation and the deformable sheet:

   ```shell
   $ roslaunch vvcm_fk vvcm_test.launch